mesonbuild/meson/docs/markdown/Subprojects.md

 - If the wrap file comes from wrapdb, the latest version of the wrap file will be pulled and used next time meson reconfigure the project.
 This can be triggered using `meson --reconfigure`.
-Previous source tree is not deleted, to prevent from any loss of local changes.
+Previous source tree is not deleted, to prevent from any loss of local changes. *Since 0.58.0* If `--reset` is specified, the source tree is deleted and new source is extracted.
 - If subproject is currently in detached mode, a checkout of the revision from wrap file is performed. *Since 0.56.0* a rebase is also performed in case the revision already existed locally but was outdated.
 If `--reset` is specified,